fredlcore/Robotan/Setup.md

 `http://192.168.4.1:8080/update`
 If you are asked for a login, the defautl username is "Robotan" and the password is "Robotan88".
 If you have configured your own credentials, of course you have to use them instead.

-4. Browse to the Robotan.ino.bin you have downloaded before and click "Update".
+4. Under "Firmware-Update", please browse to the Robotan.ino.bin you have downloaded before and click "Update".
+Do not use the "Update Filesystem" upload option, if present.

 5. If the upload was successful, Robotan will reboot and after a short while you should be able to access the Robotan web interface at
 `http://192.168.4.1`.